Experiences of (re)learning skiing.

 Stage 3: Thrill

 It wasn't all effortless yet.
 I wasn't the only beginner on the slope, but by this time, I was faster than some of the others.
 And while I got my head around the concepts of stability and cornering, I was still far from any precision.
 That caused a challenge of being able to dodge the slower riders.
-Some of them stopped at the weirdest places, so there were a few close calls.
+Some stopped at the weirdest places, so there were a few close calls.
 But I couldn't be mad, I was one of them not too long ago.
 In the end, it was a good manoeuvring exercise.

 Then, skiing down these views, what else to ask for?